Getting Started

 Copy a test prompt into your EA window:

 Load and run https://github.com/lsk567/omar/blob/main/prompts/tests/project-factory.md - Watch agents spawn.
-Use ↑↓ to cycle agents, → to drill deeper, ← to go back
+Use ↑↓ to navigate, Tab to drill into an agent, Shift+Tab to back out

 -